 Unfortunately, this installation failed.
 The adhesive liner wasn’t strong enough to handle the girls’ pecks and claws.
 Once the liner gave way to the styrofoam, they started to peck and eat it.
 So I immediately took everything out.

-By trial and error, I found these really strong plastic VARIERA drawer mats from IKEA.
-Again, I laid the styrofoam sheets on the floor and side walls of the coop and duck taped VARIERA drawer mats up.
+By trial and error, I found these really strong plastic shelf liners for cabinet drawers Again, I laid the styrofoam sheets on the floor and side walls of the coop and duck taped the plastic liners up.
 It’s been more than a month and they are still holding strong against pecking and scratching.
 This is from the inside door, coop and nest box beneath it.

 This is view form the side door.

 We covered the floor with only straw this time.
 Insulated the walls of the nest box with styrofoam as well.
-View from coop run door.
+View from the coop run door.

 View from the side door.

 Nest box view from the above.

-Finally, we covered the wire around the run with plastic sheet and attached them with plastic fastener with tie straps.
+Finally, we covered the wire around the run with plastic drop cloths and attached them with plastic fastener with tie straps.
 We also installed a green roof on the top of the coop, as you can see in the photo.
 We don’t know how planting will work yet.
 But I hope it at least insulates the roof.
 Once we try it in the spring, I’ll write about it.
+(Update: didn’t work out)

-The bamboo fence behind the coop is covering that side from snow.
-We haven’t installed a water heater.
-We change their water few times a day with fresh water.
+The bamboo fence behind the coop is covering that side from the snow.
+We purchased this waterer heater base.
+We change their water a few times a day with fresh water.
 This insulation seems to be working OK for them.
 They survived 0 F at night.
 They usually walk out and about even it feels really cold to me.
 They continue to lay eggs, about one every other day.
 They stay inside the coop if there is snow and draft outside.
 I was concerned whether they would figure out going in the coop, instead of staying out in the run but they figure it out.